-The three initials of I, L, and Y handshapes are blended into the ILY handshape with the thumb, index finger and pinky extended.
+The handshape ILY is all-known in ASL/Deaf culture.
+The three initials of I, L, and Y handshapes are blended into the standalone ILY handshape with the thumb, index finger and pinky extended.

 In LSQ (a signed language used in Quebec and eastern parts of Canada), this different handshape is a Canadian-French abbreviation of "Je vous aime" or "Je t'aime".